This is my comfort in my affliction, that your promise gives me life.

 Ruth 4:13-17 (ESV)

-Now I want to leave you with a link to see the miracle that brought the bitterness of Mara back to the joy and peace of Naomi.
-The Story of Jesus in the book of Ruth
+Now I want to leave you with a link where you will discover a miracle.
+This miracle transformed the bitterness of Mara into the joy and peace of Naomi.
+The Story of Jesus in the Book of Ruth

 English Standard Version (ESV)